Meet the Other Phone. Protection built in.

-No longer strictly for adults, smartwatches are becoming an increasingly popular accessory among children.
-For little ones though, a kids’ smartwatch should be a toy above all else.
+No longer strictly for adults, smartwatches are becoming an increasingly popular gadget among children.
+For little ones though, the best kids’ smartwatch should be a toy above all else.
 They will enjoy having a camera to experiment with, fun games to play and tracking their activity.

 Of course, it will also help them learn to tell the time.
 If your child enjoys sports and being active, consider a watch with a built-in fitness tracker.
 They can hit training targets and take part in challenges with family or other app users, which will inspire them to keep moving.

 For teenagers, a more grown-up watch will be a hit.
 They will enjoy opportunities to communicate with their friends as they become more independent.
-Look for safety features such as GPS tracking and parental controls.

 Want more kids’ tech inspiration?
 Take a look at our guides to the best kids’ tablets, best cameras for kids, best games consoles and best laptops for kids.

-1. Best overall kids' smartwatch: VTech Kidizoom DX2
+VTech Kidizoom DX2 Smartwatch

 What we like